aliclark/plox/README.md

 # plox
-## Like Plan 9, but everything is request and response
+## Plan 9, but everything is request and response

 ### Requirements